enketo/enketo-core/README.md

 ###How to create or extend widgets elements

 The form [dev.html](dev.html) is a useful form to test widgets.
 This [plugin template](https://gist.github.com/MartijnR/6943281) may also be useful for new widgets.
+The options {touch: boolean, repeat: boolean}, are added automatically to all widgets to indicate whether the client is using a touchscreen device and whether the widgets are inside a newly cloned repeat.

 Each widget needs to follow the following:

 * be an AMD-compliant jQuery plugin
 * be in its own folder with a config.json file
-* be responsive up to a window width of 320px
+* be responsive up to a minimum window width of 320px
 * use JSDoc style documentation for the purpose of passing the Google Closure Compiler without warnings and errors
 * if hiding original input element, it needs to load the default value from that input element into the widget
 * if hiding original input element, it needs to keep it up-to-date and trigger a change event on it whenever it updates
-* it needs to apply the `widget` css class to any new elements it adds to the DOM (but not to their children)
+* [to check: it needs to apply the `widget` css class to any new elements it adds to the DOM (but not to their children)]
 * new input/select/textarea elements inside widgets need to get the `ignore` class
 * it requires the following methods:
 	* `destroy()` to totally destroy widgets in repeat groups/questions when these groups/questions are cloned This may be an empty function if: